jkauf8/cse_291_ds_agent/README.md

 - **Target**: `price` (continuous)
 - **Features**: Area, bedrooms, bathrooms, stories, parking, etc.
 - **Use Case**: Predicting house prices based on property characteristics

+## LLM Usage
+LLMs were utilized in the general-purpose assistance of this project and code development.
+LLM was used to explore conceptual ideas, provide guidance, and with assistance in code development and debugging.
+All LLM-generated content was reviewed and modified for understanding and accuracy.